Borsch made with chopped tomatoes

 Made with Chopped tomatoes

 The Mutti Chopped Tomatoes maintains all the freshness of freshly-harvested tomatoes.
-It’s a unique product because it brings together the tomato juice with its most pulpy part, chopped into extremely fine pieces, a feature which makes it right for long cooking times even at high temperatures, like in the oven.
-It is ideal for homemade pizza, for recipes with meat, vegetables and legumes and to dress fresh durum wheat pasta or egg pasta
+It’s a unique product because it is chopped especially finely for an abundance of tomato pieces in every bite and a rich, consistent texture.
+Mutti Polpa brings together the tomato juice and its most pulpy part, a feature which makes it ideally suited for long cooking times even at high temperatures, like in the oven.
+Alternatively, it captures the fresh flavour of perfectly ripe tomatoes so well that it can be used straight from the tin in dishes like bruschetta or salsas.
+It is also ideal for homemade pizza, for recipes with meat, vegetables and legumes and to dress fresh durum wheat pasta or egg pasta

 (COOK TIME: 60+ min)